ajgarlag/AjglValidatorEsBundle/Resources/doc/index.md

 ###Download AjglValidatorEsBundle

-Add FOSUserBundle in your composer.json:
+Add AjglValidatorEsBundle in your composer.json:

 ```js
 {